Lincoln County, North Carolina: 2010 census

 There were 30,343 households, out of which 30.6% had children under the age of 18 living with them, 57.2% were married couples living together, 11.1% had a female householder with no husband present, and 26.8% were non-families.
 22.3% of all households were made up of individuals, and 8.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.56 and the average family size was 2.97.

 In the county, the population was spread out, with 23.6% under the age of 18, 7.5% from 18 to 24, 26.2% from 25 to 44, 29.5% from 45 to 64, and 13.2% who were 65 years of age or older.
 The median age was 40.4 years.
 For every 100 females there were 98.4 males.
 For every 100 females age 18 and over, there were 95.8 males.

 The median income for a household in the county was $42,456, and the median income for a family was $48,298.
 Males had a median income of $41,441 versus $30,480 for females.
 The per capita income for the county was $21,861.
 About 10.4% of families and 15.8% of the population were below the poverty line, as well as 25.3% of those under age 18 and 8.7% of those age 65 or over.

+Politics

+Lincoln County is heavily Republican and the last Democratic presidential candidate to win it was Jimmy Carter in 1976, who won it by 58.37%.

-Government and politics
+Law and government

+Lincoln County is governed by a five-member county board of commissioners, a seven-member school board, and five supervisors on the water and soil conservation district.
+The county's judiciary is represented by two superior court judges and six circuit court judges.
+Other offices include the district attorney, county clerk, sheriff, and register of deeds.

+Every countywide office is held by a Republican, and the only Democratic official that holds office in the county is Lincolnton Mayor Ed Hatley, who has been the city's mayor since 2015.

+In 2018, former Lincolnton city council member Mary Frances White became the first African American elected official in the county's history.
+She served one term on the city council for ward one, and ran for re-election in 2022, but lost to Kevin Demeny by 334 votes.

 Lincoln County is a member of the regional Centralina Council of Governments.

+Office Holders

+Board of Education

+There are seven members, two of which become chair, and vice-chair of the board.
+There are five individual districts, and two at-large districts, but all seven board members are elected countywide with four-year terms.

+On August 5, 2021, The North Carolina General Assembly ratified House Bill 244 / SL 2021-99 which went into effect in the beginning of 2022, changing the election method for the Lincoln County Board of Education from non-partisan to partisan.